RandyBoBandy92/randyportfolio/public/markdown/USNLog/USNLog.md

 - Overly long lines and single-page overflows were handled by enforcing page breaks and continuing content on the next page.

 ### **2. Multi-Page Export**
 Exporting pages as PDFs or images required the use of libraries like `html2pdf` and `html2canvas`.
-Generating files one page at a time ensured high resolution and format fidelity.

-### **3. Responsive Design**
-- On larger screens, logs mimic a parchment-like desktop experience.
-- On mobile, the UI adapts to ensure ease of use without sacrificing functionality.

-### **4. Seamless UX**
-Guild feedback led me to add features like:
-- Default templates for quick log creation.
-- A settings modal for intuitive customization.
-- A reset button to start fresh without hassle.

 ## Technical Stack